 Associated symptoms

-In the vast majority of cases, the appearance of white dots on the oral mucosa causes a number of unpleasant and even painful sensations that bring constant discomfort to a person.
+In the vast majority of cases, the appearance of white spots on the oral mucosa causes a number of unpleasant and even painful sensations that bring constant discomfort to a person.

-First of all, they are associated with chewing and swallowing food, but sometimes difficulties can arise even just during a conversation.
+They are primarily associated with chewing and swallowing food, but sometimes difficulties can arise even just during a conversation.
 In addition, there is often a change in taste sensations, as well as difficulty opening the mouth.

 However, the unpleasant symptoms that accompany the appearance of white spots in the mouth do not end there.
-Quite often, a person's temperature may rise, for example, as with or, lymph nodes increase, appear or, conversely, increased salivation is provoked.
-In addition, it is characterized by pain in the muscles and joints, as well as general weakness.
+Quite often, a person’s temperature may rise, for example, as with or, lymph nodes may enlarge, appear, or, conversely, increased salivation may be provoked.
+In addition, it is characterized by pain in muscles and joints, as well as general weakness.

-And, of course, the more detailed information about the patient's well-being the doctor receives, the more accurate the diagnosis will be, thanks to which he will be able to choose the best treatment option and cope with the disease in time, avoiding serious complications.
+And, of course, the more detailed information about the patient’s well-being the doctor receives, the more accurate his diagnosis will be, thanks to which he will be able to select best option treatment and cope with the disease in time, avoiding serious complications.

 How to deal with the problem?

-Making a diagnosis, with the appearance of white rashes in the mouth, involves, first of all, finding out the reason that provoked their formation.
+Making a diagnosis when white rashes appear in the mouth involves, first of all, finding out the cause that provoked their formation.

-In addition to a visual examination, additional tests may be prescribed for the patient to detect viral infections or diseases of the internal organs that can give similar symptoms.
+In addition to a visual examination, the patient may be prescribed additional tests to identify viral infections or diseases of internal organs that can cause similar symptoms.

-And if the root of the problem really lies much deeper, then it will not be possible to normalize the state of the oral cavity without first coping with the underlying disease.
-However, in parallel, treatment must be carried out at the local level, designed to relieve swelling and, as well as clean it from white plaque and spots.
+And if the root of the problem really lies much deeper, then it will not be possible to normalize the condition of the oral cavity without first dealing with the underlying disease.
+However, in parallel, treatment must be carried out at the local level, designed to relieve swelling and, as well as clear it of white plaque and spots.

 In general, drug therapy in such cases is based on the use of a number of drugs: